Storrs Agricultural Experiment Station

 The Storrs Agricultural Experiment Station (SAES) is an American agricultural experiment station operated by the University of Connecticut and founded in 1887.
 Part of UConn's College of Agriculture, Health, and Natural Resources, the SAES directs agriculture-related research while the university's Cooperative Extension Service engages in community education and outreach.
 Kumar Venkitanarayanan is the Station's associate director.
-Its offices are located in the W. B. Young Building in Storrs.
+Its offices are located in the W. B. Young Building on the main UConn campus in Storrs.

 History

-The Storrs School Agricultural Experiment Station was established on May 18, 1887, when the Connecticut General Assembly voted to divide Hatch Act of 1887 funds 50/50 between the Storrs Agricultural School and the Connecticut Agricultural Experiment Station in New Haven, which had been established in 1875.
+The Storrs Agricultural Experiment Station was established on May 18, 1887, when the Connecticut General Assembly voted to divide Hatch Act of 1887 funds 50/50 between the Storrs Agricultural School and the Connecticut Agricultural Experiment Station in New Haven, which had been established in 1875.
 Hatch Act revenue amounting to $7,500 per year was instrumental in establishing the new station.
 On March 27, 1888, the Station's first director, Wilbur Olin Atwater, commenced his duties.

 Land-grant university status was transferred from Yale University to Storrs Agricultural School in 1893, energizing the Storrs Agricultural Experiment Station.
 In 1895, the General Assembly granted an annual appropriation of $1,800 to the SAES.
-During the Station's early years, practical farming experiments mostly took place at Storrs, while the "more purely scientific investigations" took place at the chemical laboratories at Wesleyan University.
-The Station's work was centralized at Storrs in 1902.
+During the station's early years, practical farming experiments mostly took place there, while the "more purely scientific investigations" took place at the chemical laboratories at Wesleyan University.
+The station's work was centralized exclusively in 1902.